this will create a new compressed version of ‘folder-to-pack’ # but will not include any pdf fiels tar fcvz /path/to/package.tar.gz –exclude=’*.pdf’ /path/to/folder-to-pack # automatically include the current date in filename of backup file: tar fcvz /backups/$(date ‘+%Y-%m-%d’).filename.tar.gz –exc

 hint! this script works!
 BUT: it can not deal with complex filenames, it needs “easy filenames” (yes no kidding). so something like: 2.mp4 and 3.mp4 in the same directory will work. or it will output: concat Unsafe file name: Operation […]

 WARNING!
-MAKE BACKUP of current folder before proceeding! that being said, this search replace script works with the tool sed which required to escape all special characters.
-This tool will help with that: https://dwaves.de/tools/escape/ per default it will search the […]
+MAKE BACKUP of ALL FILES ON THE HARDDISK! that being said, this search replace script works with the tool sed which required to escape all special characters.
+This tool will help with that: https://dwaves.de/tools/escape/ per default it will search […]

 # this will create a new compressed version of ‘folder-to-pack’ # but will not include any pdf fiels tar fcvz /path/to/package.tar.gz –exclude=’*.pdf’ /path/to/folder-to-pack # automatically include the current date in filename of backup file: tar fcvz /backups/$(date ‘+%Y-%m-%d’).filename.tar.gz –exclude=’*.pdf’ /path/to/backup